DeepDocsAI/Deep-docs/README.md

 - `target_files` take precedence if `target_repo` is also defined

 3. **Create a PR**

-Make a code change and open a PR.
-DeepDocs will update the relevant doc files automatically in a commit and add it to same PR.
+   Make a code change in a new branch and open a PR.
+DeepDocs will update the relevant doc files in a commit and add it to same PR.

 ## Credit usage
 <!-- -->